 It was the great buffer zone fought over by the Hittites, Egyptians, Assyrians, Babylonians, and Romans.
 Jerusalem was oftentimes a troublesome burden for these ancient empires; stubborn and rebellious in nature, fueled by odd and strange religious practices.
 Nonetheless, Jerusalem was key to controlling the region, thus fought over many times.

 The British General Allenby marched into Jerusalem in the first half of the 20th century, eventually leading to the re-establishment of the nation of Israel in 1948.
-Jerusalem history continues to be shaped today, and remains an issue of division amongst world leaders.
+Jerusalem history continues to be written today and remains an issue of division amongst world leaders.

 The futile efforts of the U.N. to discredit the legitimacy of Jerusalem as the capital of Israel will not deter this stubborn people from claiming their city.
 From the moment David captured Jerusalem, Israel has laid claim to the city.